OctoPrint/OctoPrint/docs/plugins/gettingstarted.rst

 .. note::

-   If ``octoprint dev:plugin new`` isn't recognized as a command (and also doesn't show up in the output of ``octoprint --help``, make sure you installed cookiecutter into the same python environment as OctoPrint.
+   If ``octoprint dev plugin:new`` isn't recognized as a command (and also doesn't show up in the output of ``octoprint --help``, make sure you installed cookiecutter into the same python environment as OctoPrint.

 This will create a project structure in the ``OctoPrint-HelloWorld`` folder we just changed to that looks like this::